wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 ### 10. State Management

 I won't go into too much details as to what state management is because it wouldn't make much sense at this point but once you reach this step you'll probably understand what it is and you might have delved into it a bit a already.
+In just a few words though, State Management means preserving data across multiple pages in your application.

-The most known library for state management in Vue.js is called `VueX` but it's not commonly used anymore.<br />
-Nowadays the best solution for a state management library for Vue is be <button class="embed" data-src="https://youtube.com/embed/LfWpPRId5N0">Pinia</button>.
+The most known library for state management in Vue.js is called `VueX` but it's not commonly used anymore.
+Nowadays the best solution for a state management library for Vue is <button class="embed" data-src="https://youtube.com/embed/LfWpPRId5N0">Pinia</button>.
 It's easier to use and has become the officially supported state management library for Vue so you should definitely go with this one.<br /><br />

 <a href="https://www.youtube.com/watch?v=u0B9dysw29A&list=PL4cUxeGkcC9hp28dYyYBy3xoOdoeNw-hD" target="_blank">
   <img src="https://img.youtube.com/vi/u0B9dysw29A/maxresdefault.jpg" alt="Pinia Crash Course youtube serie from TheNetNinja">